NeilWJames/simple-taxonomy-refreshed/readme.txt

 == Installation ==

-Functionally replaces [Simple Taxonomy](https://wordpress.org/plugins/simple-taxonomy) so if this is installed, deactivate it first.
+Functionally replaces [Simple Taxonomy](https://wordpress.org/plugins/simple-taxonomy/) so if this is installed, deactivate it first.

 1. Download, unzip and upload to your WordPress plugins directory
 2. Activate the plugin within you WordPress Administration Backend
-3. Go to Settings > Custom Taxonomies and follow the steps on the [Simple Taxonomy 2](https://github.com/NeilWJames/simple-taxonomy-2blob/master/docs/addmod.md) page.
+3. Go to Settings > Custom Taxonomies and follow the steps on the [Simple Taxonomy 2](https://github.com/NeilWJames/simple-taxonomy-2/blob/master/docs/addmod.md) page.

 == Changelog ==

 * Version 1.0 :
-	* Initial version with source taken from [Simple Taxonomy](https://github.com/herewithme/simple-taxonomy)
+	* Initial version using source taken from [Simple Taxonomy](https://wordpress.org/plugins/simple-taxonomy) by Amaury Balmer.
 	* Passed though WP Coding Standards.
 	* Incorporates additional fixes made there but not released
 	* Now uses json for export/import, so existing exports cannot be used